Marinade Staked SOL (MSOL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Marinade Staked SOL Historical Price

-According to the latest data gathered on Marinade Staked SOL live price page, the current price of Marinade Staked SOL is 193.83USD.
-The circulating supply of Marinade Staked SOL(MSOL) is 4.05M MSOL , giving it a market capitalization of $785.72M.
+According to the latest data gathered on Marinade Staked SOL live price page, the current price of Marinade Staked SOL is 200.14USD.
+The circulating supply of Marinade Staked SOL(MSOL) is 4.05M MSOL , giving it a market capitalization of $809.46M.

 The Marinade Staked SOL Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MSOL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.